hammerjs/hammer.js/README.md

-# Full rewrite of Hammer.JS.
+# Lighter, smaller and more open, trigger DOM events, grunt, and custom gestures possible.

 http://eightmedia.github.com/hammer.js/v2/
-Lighter, smaller and more open, trigger DOM events, grunt, and custom gestures possible.

 It needs some testing on Windows8 with touch/mouse.
 I've added support for it, but am not able to test it...